5 Additional Requirements

 All PhD students are expected to devote at least two academic years to non-compensated service in a departmental organization, such as the following or another approved by the Graduate Chair.

-One of your years of service should be as a participant and another in a leadership role (e.g. reading group organizer, LSM officer)
+One of your years of service should be as a participant and another in a leadership role (e.g. reading group organizer, LSM officer).
+It is expected that students in their fourth and later years of the program will reduce their service commitments as they increasingly focus their attention on research and dissertation writing.

 5.3 Archiving Research Data